juhotuominen/juhotuominen/README.md

 ---

 ### :fire: About Me :
-- 💻 I'm a Software Engineering student at Tampere University of Applied Sciences (TAMK)
+- 💻 I'm a Software Engineer from Tampere, Finland.

 ---